-14 The governing body
+15 The governing body

-Responsibilities regarding suspensions and permanent exclusions are delegated to the (name of the committee) with a committee consisting of 3 governors.
+Responsibilities regarding suspensions and permanent exclusions are delegated to the LGB with a committee consisting of 3 governors.

-The (name of the committee) has a duty to consider parents' representations about a suspension or permanent exclusion.
+The LGB has a duty to consider parents' representations about a suspension or permanent exclusion.
 It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances.